 — British Airways (@British_Airways) September 6, 2018

 After determining the extent of the breach, they began contacting the customers affected by the hacking of data.
-A good news is that BA has pledged to compensate for any potential financial losses to the customers.
+Good news is that BA has pledged to compensate for any potential financial losses to the customers.
 Mr. Cruz informed,

 “We are dedicated to working with any customer who may have been financially suffered by this data breach, and we will pay compensation to them for any financial hardship that they may have suffered.”